mtpedro/brainfrick/README.md

 ## How to use

-To convert to brainfrick, you can call:
+To convert brainfrick to text, you can call:
 ```
 brainfrick.FromBrain("+[----->+++<]>+.");
 ```
 this will return the ascii letter H.

-you may also convert strings to brainfuck code with:
+you may also convert text to brainfuck code with:
 ```
 brainfrick.ToBrain("H");
 ```